Mohamed5341/GP_VO/Gazebo/Create a plugin.md

 ## Adding plugin to model

-Now, we have [model] and [plugin].
+Now, we have [model](../src/models/car) and [plugin](../src/plugins/gazebo_car_plugin).
 We need to add plugin to the model.
 This is done by adding plugin tag inside model tag with file name.

 ```xml
 <?xml version='1.0'?>